andrewharmellaw/andrewharmellaw.github.com/_posts/2017-02-02-gelfands-algebra-chunk-12-the-hard-ones.md

 ### If You Have "Something-to-a-Power _Plus_ Something-Else-to-the-Same-Power, _and your Power is Even_, Find Your Squares and Mix in $2a^nb^n$
 And what we just saw in Problem 119 was the gateway to the final element in our general situation: when $n$ is _even_ and we are working with _addition_ of one power from the other.
 I.e. when it's $a^2 + b^2$, $a^4 + b^4$, $a^6 + b^6$, etc.

-### A Decision-Tree for All Your Power-Plus-Power Factoring Needs
+## A Decision-Tree for All Your Power-Plus-Power Factoring Needs
 So we can't derive a general rule for this.
 But we can we re-state things in our sibling-problems in a way which means we can use this trick again unchanged?
+Yup.

 When $n$ is _even_ and we're adding powers